Abdoul1996/Kenfong-ML-Pipeline-Ecoli-Pangenome/scripts/Miniconda_setup/README.md

-# 🚀 Miniconda Bioinformatics Setup Script
+# 🚀 Miniconda Setup Script

 ## 📌 Overview
 This script automates the installation of **Miniconda** and sets up essential bioinformatics tools in dedicated Conda environments.